Global True Lithuania Encyclopedia of Lithuanian heritage worldwide

 Interior of the church

-There is also no stained-glass Windows inside except for the one with the image of Our Lady Gate of Dawn miraculous painting from Vilnius that is visible from the outside above the entrance (in a similar fashion as the real painting hangs above the entrance of the Vilnius Gate of Dawn).
+There are no stained-glass Windows inside.
+Outside, there is a painting of the Our Lady Gate of Dawn miraculous painting from Vilnius that is visible from the outside above the entrance (in a similar fashion as the real painting hangs above the entrance of the Vilnius Gate of Dawn) by Bukauskas.
+In 1981, this painting has replaced a mosaic that fell down due to nearby subway construction works.
 Among the few artworks inside is the 1958 plaque to commemorate those who died for Lithuanian freedom – volunteers, soldiers, riflemen, and guerillas.

 Memorial plaque for the Lithuanian soldiers and partisans (left) and an amber artwork (as amber is considered to be one of the national symbols of Lithuania)